Using a digital plan to support digital transformation

 6. You're not integrated ("disintegrated")

-It's all too common for digital to be completed in silos whether that's a specialist digital marketer, sitting in IT or a separate digital agency.
+It's all too common for digital marketing activities to be completed in silos whether that's a specialist digital marketer, sitting in IT or a separate digital agency.
 It's easier that way to package digital marketing into a convenient chunk.
 But of course it's less effective.
 Everyone agrees that digital media work best when integrated with traditional media and response channels.

 7. Digital doesn't have enough people/budget given its importance